 The best time to ask is when the vacation is fresh in the guest’s mind.
 So why not take that final communication where the guest tells you checkout is complete and ask for a review?

-Most of the time, guests will comply and review your rental within a few moments.
+Most of the time, guests will agree and review your vacation rental within a few moments.
 But if you want to increase your odds, you can end your request by appealing to the guest’s sense of kindness.
 Explain to the guests that reviews are important to you because they help you improve the rental and attract great guests like them in the future.

 If you wait until guests get home, the vacation will already be a faded memory.
 That’s where you risk getting a generic review like “great place” instead of a more heartfelt, genuine or emotional one (which looks better on your review page).